seejohnrun/seejohnrun.github.io/_posts/2012-01-10-imagemagick-listing-rgb-pixels.markdown

   _syntaxhighlighter_encoded: '1'
   dsq_thread_id: '534601472'
 ---
-I ve been doing a decent amount of work with images and image manipulation recently at Newco.
-I ve never worked much in images before, but over the past eight or so months, I ve gotten my fair share of ImageMagick work in.
+I've been doing a decent amount of work with images and image manipulation recently at Newco.
+I've never worked much in images before, but over the past eight or so months, I've gotten my fair share of ImageMagick work in.

 Something I discovered today, which absolutely blew my mind is some unexpected output formats supported by <code>convert</code>, the most important for this post being <code>txt:-</code>.